boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 }
 ```

-After that, it's nice to force these settings by running Credo mix task with `--strict`
+After that, it would be nice to force these settings by running Credo mix task with `--strict`
 option:

 ```